vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/hari-harAbheda-imposition.md

 ## annamAchArya
 vinay: [TW](https://youtu.be/zcr2pQOtRDI?t=646)

-- annamAchArya is said to be a devout shrI-vaiShNava, but his words are twisted, and he too is presented as a hari-harAbheda-vAdI.
+annamAchArya is admitted to be a devout shrI-vaiShNava, but his words are twisted, and he too is presented as a hari-harAbheda-vAdI.
+A look at all his other kIrtana-s would provide unambiguous info.

 The pallavi notably (following BG) provides context -

 > enta mAtramuna evvaru talachina anta mAtramE neevu
 antarAntamu lenchi chooDa pinDantE nippaTi yannaTlu ||

->  Oh Venkatapati,your presence and grace depend upon how well a person thinks about you.
+>  Oh Venkatapati, your presence and grace depend upon how well a person thinks about you.
 When I observe sincerely, it is just like the size and quality of a pan-cake depending on the batter.

-AnnamachArya was an initiated shrIvaiShNava; so naturally, the implication is that shaivas etc.. get lesser grace based on their lesser understanding. ("अन्तवत्तु फलं तेषां तद्भ‍वत्यल्पमेधसाम् ।")
+AnnamachArya was an initiated shrIvaiShNava; so naturally, the implication is that shaivas etc.. get lesser grace based on their lesser understanding. ("अन्तवत् तु फलं तेषां तद् भ‍वत्य् अल्प-मेधसाम् ।")